vikascdy/MavenJenkinsIntegrationV1/README.md

    * Sonar account login and password, if needed.
    * Database URL is the url for using MySQL database (in this case MySQL is used, other options are embedded, postgresql, oracle database).
    * Database login and password for accessing the MySQL database.
-   * Database driver is com.mysql.jdbc.driver .
+   * Database driver is "com.mysql.jdbc.driver" .
    * Version of sonar-maven plugin is optional (this is used in case of maven projects with sonar as post-build step).

 5. In Global Database section, configure the system: